 Bell's palsy is paralysis or weakness of the muscles on one side of the face.
 Often children with Bell's palsy have a droop on one side of the mouth and have trouble completely shutting the eye on the same side.
 Bell's palsy can also interfere with the sense of taste.
 These things happen when a nerve in the face becomes inflamed.
 Bell's palsy is not caused by a stroke.
 The cause of the nerve inflammation is not known.
-But some experts think that a virus may cause it.
-Because of this, doctors sometimes prescribe antiviral medicine to treat it.
-Your child also may get medicine to reduce swelling.
+Your child also may get medicine.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.